The word “volcano” comes from the Roman name “vulcan” – the Roman god of fire.

 Due to the intense pressure and extreme temperatures beneath the surface, eventually it forces this molten rock, called magma, upwards in a massive explosion, creating a volcano.

-When it erupts they can eject lava as well as rocks and dust. (magma is lava once it is above the earth).
+When it erupts it can eject lava as well as rocks and dust. (magma is lava once it is above the earth).

 From the center outwards, the Earth’s layers are, the inner core, the outer core, the mantle and the crust.
 We live on the crust and it is the layer we know most about.

-In the Earth’s crust there are 20 plates, which are all moving in different directions, and at different speeds.
+In the Earth’s crust there are numerous plates, which are all moving in different directions and at different speeds.

-When these plates crash together, or pull apart, or get jammed together, and suddenly become free, this causes a volcano to erupt, ejecting lava as well as rocks and dust in a explosive fashion.
+When these plates crash together, pull apart, or get jammed together and suddenly become free, this causes a volcano to erupt, ejecting lava as well as rocks and dust in a explosive fashion.

 Over time, these all harden together and build up to become a distinctive volcanic landscape.